-Rallied Redwood City residents, businesses, labor groups, and local politicians to oppose Cargill/DMB’s destructive plan to build up to 12,000 units of housing on 1,436 acres of restorable salt ponds in Redwood City.
+Rallied Redwood City residents, businesses, labor groups, and local politicians to oppose Cargill/DMB’s destructive plan to build thousands of houses on 1,436 acres of restorable salt ponds.
 Redwood City rejected the plan in May 2012, but Cargill/DMB vow to return with a new proposal.

-Launched our Virtual Marsh, an interactive citizen science tool that lets users engage with the plants, animals, and soil of the marsh online.
+Launched Virtual Marsh, an interactive citizen science tool that lets users engage with the plants, animals, and soil of the tidal marsh online.

 Began restoration work on a new site at Hal Brown Park at Creekside in Marin County, in partnership with Marin County Parks